 When there is more space available in a yard, you can introduce landscape elements that make a big statement.
 This massive open-air fireplace anchors one end of a large raised poolside patio.
 This may seem counterintuitive, but its height and size help bring a sense of intimacy to a large open area of the yard.
 As the chimney reaches upward, your eye settles upon the hearth nestled in the massive base of the structure.
 From a distance the fireplace is impressive, imposing.
 When you are sitting on the patio, the effect is grounding.

 Adding a patio fireplace or fire pit to your backyard requires a site evaluation and landscaping design plan.
 With planning and the guidance of a talented landscape architect, you can plan the perfect outdoor fireplace for your backyard.
 You’ll be able to see where that fireplace fits into the whole picture.
-If you’ve been wondering about how to explore the potential of your backyard, please contact one of our landscape architects to schedule a consultation.
+If you’ve been wondering about how to explore the potential of your backyard, please contact one of our landscape architects to schedule a phone consultation.

 If you’ve been thinking about investing in a landscape design project, our eBook: Expert Guide to Planning the Landscape Design of Your Dreams, is full of valuable information to help you get started.